 Having the state’s first and only satellite uplink truck and fly-away uplink kit allows Channel 2 News to bring coverage from anywhere in the state to Alaskans -- such as the first live broadcasts from: Prudhoe Bay (the nation’s largest oil field), the 7,000 foot base camp of Mt.
 McKinley and from the middle of Resurrection Bay.

-In addition, Channel 2 News crews have brought Alaskans special live coverage of events such as the launch of the first Alaskan into space aboard the Space Shuttle Discovery; the Iditarod Sled Dog Race; the Yukon Quest Sled Dog Race; the Mount Marathon mountain race; the Great Alaska Shootout; the ’94, ’98, ’02 Winter Olympic Games; ’01 Special Olympics World Winter Games; World Eskimo and Indian Olympics; the Alaska Federation of Natives Conferences; Anchorage Aces hockey playoffs; Boys and Girls High School state basketball tournament; as well as independent coverage of the ’06 and ’10 Winter Olympic Games.
+In addition, Channel 2 News crews have brought Alaskans special live coverage of events such as the launch of the first Alaskan into space aboard the Space Shuttle Discovery; the Iditarod Sled Dog Race; the Yukon Quest Sled Dog Race; the Mount Marathon mountain race; the Great Alaska Shootout; the ’94, ’98, ’02, '10, '14 Winter Olympic Games; ’01 Special Olympics World Winter Games; World Eskimo and Indian Olympics; the Alaska Federation of Natives Conferences; Anchorage Aces hockey playoffs; Boys and Girls High School state basketball tournament.

 Channel 2 News’s dedication to bringing Alaskans timely, accurate and compelling stories has not gone unnoticed.
 The station has earned numerous statewide, regional, and national awards including: Station of the Year by the National Press Photographers Association (NPPA) in ‘06, ’08, and ’10; the Edward R. Murrow Award for Overall News Excellence in ’03, ’05, ‘06; Emmys for local documentaries; Scripps Howard Foundation National Journalism Awards; National Academy of Television of Arts and Sciences award for Community Service; RTNDA/Unity Award; countless Best Newscast and Community Service awards from the Alaska Press Club and Alaska Broadcasters Association; as well as regional and national Edward R. Murrow and Emmy awards for Continuing News Coverage, Best News Cast, Feature Reporting, News Series, and a variety of local documentaries.